hergaiety/blog/source/_posts/less_blue_light_better_sleep.md

 Just as there are glasses to protect from the sun, **some glasses filter out blue light**.
 Over the counter blue light filtering lenses are available or you may _speak with your eye doctor_ on **adding them to your next pair**.
 I personally use blue light filters in my primary pair of glasses and can happily say there is no color noticable color distortion to disrupt my design work.

+UPDATE: Some applications you already use such as Amazon's Kindle book reading service offers dark or sepia themes for reading with reduced eye strain.

-Applications like F.lux allow for removing or reducing _the output_ of blue light from your device.
+Applications like [F.lux](https://justgetflux.com/) (or [iOS Night Shift](https://support.apple.com/en-us/HT207570), [Android Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux), [Linux Redshift](http://jonls.dk/redshift/) and others) allow for removing or reducing _the output_ of blue light from your device.
 Some of these tools can intelligently fade the amount of blue light based on the time of day or be disabled based on a timer.

 ## On Sleep